CONTINUED FROM>> About Us >>

 Doctor Nghia met with me, and I told him about the dog I found in the pet district.

 “You don’t want to buy any animals from there.
 Very bad animals.
 Very sick.
 They all die very soon.” he said.

 “Oh….”
 I said.
 I wasn’t expecting that reply.
 I thought about that poor dog, living a short and miserable life in that cage, and my heart broke a little.

 “But I have dog for you!”
 Doctor Nghia said.

 “Yes, yes, I rescue three dogs from mountain village.
 I have two here.
-One I give to my mother in her village.
+One I give to American Embassy.
 I show you one.”
 And with that he disappeared into his clinic.
 He returned a moment later with a tiny little thing that looked a little bit like a miniature deer.
 He told me that he had rescued the dogs from the same litter from a family in a remote mountain region.
 The family was going to eat the dogs.
 Now, eating dog is not uncommon in Vietnam, especially in rural areas, but these dogs were on the menu for a different reason.